 Predestined explained by John Stott

-by | Posted October 22nd at 5:32pm
+by | Posted December 21st at 4:42pm

 When studying theology, theologians often see the truth differently, depending on their denominational upbringing.
 For example, reformed preacher John MacArthur holds to the doctrine of election, as does the reformed theologian John Stott.
 Stott explains predestination here, in contradistinction to the opposite view: